Thursday, November 14, 2024

 In Software Development, achieving modularity involves structuring various components involved into distinct modules or packages.
 The separation of components of various concerns is where Software Developers often fall into the traps of architectural layers.
 In other words, structure code that aligns with familiar technology layers like controller, service, persistence, domain etc by grouping similar kind of classes into a package with the name that mainly describes the logical layer.
 Structuring code by architectural layers that gives an architectural layered overview was once a good practice, but is quite common and a norm in modern application development.
 With this kind of code packaging structure, code within one package or layer gets interwoven with many functional/business use-cases.
 This also achieves modularity, but gets driven by the technical architecture, and not driven by business domain use-cases.
 The top-level domain or functional visibility is lost and pushed underneath architectural layers.

 Spring Modulith is fairly new addition to Spring Projects.
-It not only helps bring in well-structured application modules that can be driven by domain, but also helps in verifying their arrangement and facilitates creating documentation.
+It not only helps bring in well-structured application modules that can be driven by domain, but also helps in verifying their arrangement, and even facilitates creating documentation.

 • Modulith modules are analogous to Java packages.